appressoas/django_cradmin/docs/crbreadcrumb.rst

             # above.
             breadcrumb_item_list = super().get_breadcrumb_item_list_renderable()

+            if breadcrumb_item_list is None:
+                # Handle that breadcrumbs may have been disabled in the cradmin instance or app.
+                return None

             # Then we create an instance of MyCustomBreadcrumbItemList with a copy
             # of the items of the items from super().
             return MyCustomBreadcrumbItemList.from_breadcrumb_item_list(breadcrumb_item_list)